babelouest/ulfius/API.md

 ## Websockets communication <a name="websockets-communication"></a>

 The websocket protocol is defined in the [RFC6455](https://tools.ietf.org/html/rfc6455).
 A websocket is a full-duplex communication layer between a server and a client initiated by a HTTP request.
-Once the websocket handshake is complete between the client and the server, the tcp socket between them is kept open and messages in a specific format can be exchanged.
+Once the websocket handshake is complete between the client and the server, the TCP socket between them is kept open and messages in a specific format can be exchanged.
 Any side of the socket can send a message to the other side, which allows the server to push messages to the client.

 Ulfius implements websocket communication, both server-side and client-side.
 The following chapter will describe how to create a websocket service or a websocket client by using callback functions.
 The framework will handle sending and receiving messages with the clients, and your application will deal with high level functions to facilitate the communication process.